pmahnke/mahnke-cocktails/recipe_processed/juliet_and_romeo.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware: Coupe
-- Garnish: Mint leaf with a drop of rose water on it and 3 drops of Angostura Bitters
+- Garnish: Mint leaf with a drop of rose water on it and 3 drops of Angostura Aromatic Bitters
 - Special Prep: Drop the cucumber into the cheater tin, add a pinch of salt and muddle.
 Build the cocktail in the mixing tin.
 Add ice to the cheater tin. combine the two tins and shake.